top of page

 Difficulty with Complex Tasks

-Struggle to follow a familiar recipe, or managing personal finances becomes bewildering.
+Struggle to follow a familiar recipe or manage personal finances.

-These difficulties can signal a disruption in cognitive processes, often a feature of conditions like Alzheimer's disease.
+These difficulties can signal a disruption in cognitive processes, often a feature of conditions like Alzheimer's.

 Problem-Solving Challenges